svpv/zpkglist/README.md

 There is no leading magic with the first header; it can be easily restored upon the decoding with a special buffer management technique.
 Subsequent headers start with the magic, to facilitate fast recovery of original data.
+Thus the sum of `uncompressed size` fields of all data frames and the leading frame's `total uncompressed size` differ by a multiple of eight bytes.

 All 4-byte and 8-byte integers (the latter being the `total uncompressed size` field) are stored in little-endian byte order (as in LZ4 skippable frames).
-The `il` and `dl` sizes are stored in network byte order; they are specific to RPM, not to zpkglist.
+The `il` and `dl` sizes are stored in network byte order; they are specific to the RPM header format, not to the zpkglist file format.

 ### Normal frames and jumbo frames

 There are further two kinds of data frames: normal frames and jumbo frames.
-A frame is a jumbo frame if and only if it contains a single RPM header whose `uncompressed size` is greater than 128K.
+A frame is a jumbo frame if and only if it contains a single RPM header and the frame's `uncompressed size` is greater than 128K.
 Otherwise, the frame is a normal one: its data size is less than or equal to `128<<10` bytes, and it can hold more than one header blob.
 (This implies that big headers cannot be combined within a single frame.
 The classification is based